TheXJ-Github/ytdownload-youtube-downloader/README.md

 > [!WARNING]
 > I am not responsible if you use this to download and distribute copyrighted material.
-This tool is made only for educational purposes and is not intended to pirate copyrighted material.<br>
+This tool is made only for educational purposes and is not intended to be used for piracy.
+Please review online piracy laws before using this tool.<br>
 > If you use code from this project, you must make your project open-source and give me credit as mentioned in the **GPL-3.0 license**.

 # General Information